carbon-design-system/carbon-charts/packages/svelte/README.md

 ### Theming

 `@carbon/styles` uses
 [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for dynamic, client-side theming.
-Care should be exercised as the styles apply to your HTML body.
+Care should be exercised as the styles apply to the HTML body.

 ### Dispatched events